randerzander/nifi-minifi-cpp/README.md

                     Port: 10001
                     Host Name: localhost

-## Running
+### Running
 After completing a [build](#building), the application can be run by issuing:

     $ ./target/minifi

 By default, this will make use of a flow.yml located in the conf directory.
 This configuration file location can be altered by adjusting the property `nifi.flow.configuration.file` in minifi.properties located in the conf directory.

+## Documentation
+See http://nifi.apache.org/minifi for the latest documentation.

 ## License
 Except as otherwise noted this software is licensed under the